2020–21 Los Angeles Kings season

-The 2020–21 Los Angeles Kings season was the 54th season (53rd season of play) for the National Hockey League franchise that was established on June 5, 1967.
-On December 20, 2020, the league temporarily realigned into four divisions with no conferences due to the COVID-19 pandemic and the ongoing closure of the Canada-United States border.
+The 2020–21 Los Angeles Kings season was the 54th season (53rd season of play) for the National Hockey League (NHL) franchise that was established on June 5, 1967.
+On December 20, 2020, the league temporarily realigned into four divisions with no conferences due to the COVID-19 pandemic and the ongoing closure of the Canada–United States border.
 As a result of this realignment, the Kings played this season in the West Division and only played games against the other teams in their new division during the regular season.

 On May 7, 2021, the Kings were eliminated from playoff contention after a 3–2 loss to the Colorado Avalanche, failing to make the playoffs for a third consecutive season.